Stan McClain

-Stan McClain (born July 7, 1961) is an American politician who has served in the Florida House of Representatives from the 23rd district since 2016.
+Stan McClain (born July 7, 1961) is an American politician who has served in the Florida Senate since 2024, currently for the 9th district.
+He served in the Florida House of Representatives from 2016–2024 for the 23rd & 27th districts.

+According to his campaign website his wife died in 2019 and he has 11 children.
+The campaign site states MxClain is a building contractor.
+He served as a commissioner in Marion County.

 Representative McClain co-sponsored a bill to require, for high school graduation, credit in United States Government comparative discussion of political ideologies which conflict with the principles of freedom and democracy.

 Representative McClain co-sponsored a bill to repeal the voluntary firearm confiscation provisions of the Marjory Stoneman Douglas School Safety Act.